 When I saw this black sparkle cold shoulder top by Clara Sunwoo, I knew it would work well for those times.
 Cocktail party attire that exposes too much skin is never a comfortable option for me, but showing a bit of a shoulder is acceptable.
 My shoulders are still smooth and firm!

-As I checked the images while Mr. Mickey was snapping away, I realized the neckline needed a little something more, so I added a plain black chiffon scarf edged with black beading and my pearl French Kande necklace.
+As I checked the images while Mr. Mickey was snapping away, I realized the neckline needed a little something more, so I added a plain black chiffon scarf edged with black beading.

 This was a mild weather evening, so my vintage velvet opera coat trimmed in faux fur was the perfect topper.